 And so is the 5 Star Pan Pacific Hotel near Tanah Lot 😉

 Tanah Lot Temple

 For a bit of culture, a popular tourist attraction in the Canggu area is the Tanah Lot Temple.
 It’s a 45 minute drive from Batu Bolong and worth a visit for beautiful ocean views on top of the hill.
 It looks like it would have been an amazing place to visit in the past, but in my opinion the beauty has been ruined by the mass tourism.
 It was much nicer to admire from afar.

 Tip: Like at any temple, you need to cover your legs before entering, but don’t worry as sarong hire is included with the entry fee.

 There’s an Equestrian Centre in Canggu that offer horse riding tours along the beach and through villages.
 We didn’t get around to doing this one but have a friend who highly recommends it.

 Even though Canggu is still ‘quieter’ than the chaos of Kuta and Seminyak, there is still a lot to do other than surf.
 After living in Canggu for a month we’ve already noticed a lot of change in terms of development so there are clearly plans for mass tourism here in the near future.
 We definitely recommend visiting Canggu before that happens and be sure to pre-book all the best tours and activities in and around the islands of Bali, conveniently at mybalitrips.com.

 Have you been to Canggu before?
-Any recommendations you’d add to the list?
-Leave us a comment…
+Is there anything else you’d add to this list?
+Leave us a comment below…

 Pin this post on Pinterest for later: